hmuchalski/ochem1/CHEM128A-AY-24-25-Fall/syllabus-chem-128A-ay-24-25-fall.md

 ## Types of assessments

-The course uses a grading system that emphasizes *growth* and our work will be required to meet certain levels of quality that demonstrate mastery of the material.
+The course uses a grading system that emphasizes *growth* and your work will be required to meet certain levels of quality that demonstrate mastery of the material.
 You will be engaging with several kinds of activities in the course, both to facilitate learning of the material and to demonstrate how well you have learned it.
 There are three areas that contribute to your course grade:

 - Mastery of basic skills (the craft);
-- Application of those basic skills (synthesis); and
+- Application of those basic skills (integration); and
-- Engagement, effort, and participation.
+- Engagement, effort, and participation (community).

 ### Mastery of basic skills